What co-curricular activities do colleges like to see on an application?

 Now you understand that co-curricular activities improve your college application in general, are there certain co-curricular activities that look better than others?
 Are there activities college admissions would like to see more of?

-According to Career and University Advisor Patrick Stenger, it’s certain characteristics within the co-curricular activities that are appealing to colleges.
+According to [former] Career and University Advisor Patrick Stenger, it’s certain characteristics within the co-curricular activities that are appealing to colleges.

 “Where this is asked in the application, there is an upfront ‘we don’t want you to change how you engage in your life to suit our admission criteria,’ but I think that variety and diversity in how you engage is valuable.”